Ajmicco18/Mt-Olympus-Website/README.md

 (Div, paragraph, image, form, headers, table, etc.) on each page.
 We also had to show our knowledge of column usage by implementing at least one page with a multicolumn design.

-With this in mind, I chose to create a website explaining a historical site I visited and hiked while I was in Greece: Mount Olympus.
+With this in mind, I chose to create a website exploring a historical site I visited and hiked while I was in Greece: Mount Olympus.

 As the highest point in Greece, the mountain is a very popular tourist attraction and has a lot of activities and history surrounding it.
 With this website, I encapsulated parts of this history, the activities, and some of the other amenities that Mount Olympus and its